Good Faith Marriage

 16. Email and phone records showing the frequency and duration of communication between the couple before or after the marriage

 17. Any other documents that show trust, a shared life and burden of living.

 Get legal advice before the marriage

 Again this is just a general guide.
-For legal advice in your particular case, please consult an experienced immigration attorney.
+For legal advice in your marriage immigration case, please consult an experienced immigration attorney before your marriage.
 If you have any questions contact Goodin Law P.A., immigration lawyers in Las Vegas at 702-423-2721 or via the Contact Us form to request a confidential immigration consultation.